Border checks on recreational craft in Finland

 However, all recreational craft that can with justified cause be assumed to have crossed the external Schengen border may always be subjected to a border check regardless of their route or their port of departure or destination.

-When travelling between Finland and a so-called third country that does not apply the Schengen Code (Russia in the Baltic Sea), a recreational craft is always obligated to have a border check made.
-No-one may be allowed to leave nor any goods unloaded before the completion of the border check and the customs clearance.
+When travelling between Finland and a so-called third country that does not apply the Schengen Code (Russia in the Baltic Sea), a recreational craft is always obliged to undergo a border check.
+If a recreational craft from a third country has to dock in a port that is not a border crossing point due to a force majeure or imminent danger, such as extreme weather conditions, the captain of the vessel must immediately notify the border authorities in the nearest border crossing point about the vessel's arrival.
+No-one is allowed to leave nor any goods are allowed to be unloaded before the border check and the customs clearance have been completed.

 Border check and customs clearance